-7.4.4 Where the machinery space is situated at the after end of the ship, bilge suctions shall be fitted in the forward wings of the space.
-On agreement with the Register, one or two suctions shall be provided depending on the shape of the aft end.

-7.4.5 Suctions for bilge drainage of machinery spaces and tunnels shall be fitted with readily accessible mud boxes.
+- 7.4.4 Where the machinery space is situated at the after end of the ship, bilge suctions shall be fitted in the forward wings of the space.
+One or two suctions shall be provided depending on the shape of the aft end. - 7.4.5 Suctions for bilge drainage of machinery spaces and tunnels shall be fitted with readily accessible mud boxes.
 The pipes between the mud boxes and bilges shall be as straight as practicable.
 The lower ends of these pipes need not be fitted with strum boxes.
 Mud boxes shall have covers that may be easily opened.